Sometimes things go wrong in agile software development

 I was once set to develop a talent assessment tool as a side project for a company I was working on.
 Two other developers with more company time than I and deep expertise in a different set of technologies were also assigned to the task.
 The three of us along with the director of operations of the office set ourselves to build the product and we failed miserably.
 Here are the reasons why I believe we failed so badly.

 When we decided to work on the refactor, I was told that I was going to lead the development with freedom to choose the tech stack and no worries about a final delivery date.
-We were supposed to move steady and slow following a Scrum methodology as close as possible.
+We were supposed to move steady and slow following the Scrum project managemnet pattern as close as possible.
 Up to this point everything seemed ok.
 Together with the other devs we agreed to use JS front to back.
 The other guys were both Ruby experts with a lot of curiosity about the Node.js ecosystem and I was the JS guy trying to optimize time by using at least the same language I used before which would allow me to reuse some of the code I had written before.

 First week.
 We broke down some of the basic features we should implement first and set up a couple of sprints using a Waffle.io board and GitHub issues.
 The first tasks were all related to get the data persistance layer ready.
 One of the Ruby devs was a very smart guy obssessed with minimalism.
 Those were qualities but in some way turned out to be weaknesses.
 His obsession with using only minimal dependencies slowed down the team a lot and that started to raise concerns with our director of operations, the one who was playing both the PO and the stakeholder roles in the project scrum setup.